Care at NUH

 Special Interests:

-Liver cancer, Pancreatic Cancer, Bile Duct Cancers, Liver Transplantation, Minimally invasive Surgery
+Liver cancer, Pancreatic Cancer, Bile Duct Cancers, Colorectal liver metastases, Liver metastases, Liver Transplantation, Soft tissue sarcomas, Minimally invasive Surgery (Laparoscopic and Robotic Surgery)

 Biosketch

-“I have had the privilege of being mentored by some of the best surgeons, both in locally and internationally.
-I have seen first-hand how patients come to the brink of death and where critical decisions make the difference between life and death – and where technical proficiency directly impacts outcomes.
-I believe that anything worth doing is hard, and indeed Hepato-pancreatobiliary surgery is a specialty like no other—defined by technical complexity and constant challenge.
+“I have had the privilege of being mentored by some of the best surgeons, both in Singapore and the world.
+I have seen first-hand how patients come to the brink - where critical decisions make the difference between life and death – and where technical proficiency directly impacts outcomes.
+Anything worth doing is hard, and indeed Hepato-pancreatobiliary surgery is a specialty like no other—defined by technical complexity and constant challenge.
 The diseases I manage are uncommon, and many were once regarded as uniformly fatal.
 Today, however, with advances in surgical techniques and systemic therapies, together with close multidisciplinary collaboration with our oncologists and radiologists, we can offer patients a realistic prospect of long-term survival, and in select cases, the possibility of cure.”

 Journals & Publications